PMOA-TTS: Introducing the PubMed Open Access Textual Times Series Corpus: Methods

 \subsection{Case Report Identification Pipeline}

 We use the PubMed Open Access (PMOA) repository data, which includes 1.4 million published manuscripts.
 Specifically, we utilize the plain text files from the December 17, 2024 release, located in the \texttt{oa\_noncomm} folder, which supports both noncommercial and commercial use.
-Following the method in \cite{wang2025large}, we identify candidate case reports by extracting content between the section markers ``\texttt{==== Body}'' and ``\texttt{==== Ref}'', which separate the main text and references in the PMOA format.
+Following our previous work in \cite{wang2025large}, we identify candidate case reports by extracting content between the section markers ``\texttt{==== Body}'' and ``\texttt{==== Ref}'', which separate the main text and references in the PMOA format.

-To ensure relevance, we first filter documents by matching the body text with the regular expressions ``\texttt{(case report|case presenta)}'' and ``\texttt{year-? ?old}''.
+To identify potential case reports, we filtered documents where the free-text match the case-insensitive regular expressions \texttt{case (report|presenta)} and \texttt{year-? ?old}.
 This filter yields 145,571 candidate documents likely to be case reports or case series.
-To narrow this set to single-patient case reports, we use a large language model (LLaMA 3.3 70B Instruct) to analyze each document's body text.
+To narrow this set to single-patient case reports, we use a large language model (\texttt{Llama 3.3 70B Instruct}) to analyze each document's body text.
 The model is prompted with: ``\texttt{You are a physician.
 Determine the number of case reports in the following manuscript.
 Return 0 if it is not a case report.
 Reply only with the number and nothing else.}'', followed by the document body.
 We retain documents for which the model replies with \texttt{1} and discard others.
 This two-stage process results in a final dataset of 124,699 single-patient case reports (Figure~\ref{fig:flowchart}).

 We compared our LLM-based case report identification method with PubMed's metadata-based labeling using a carefully designed benchmark.
 We created a dataset of 100 reports across five diagnoses—Diabetes, Sepsis, Hypertension, COVID-19, and Atrial Fibrillation—with 10 reports per diagnosis from each method.
 A clinician manually reviewed and labeled each report to verify whether it described exactly one case.
-Our LLM-pipeline significantly outperforms PubMed metadata filtering, particularly in terms of specificity and precision (Section~\ref{sec:results_case_identification}).